ChrisC64/cplusplusprojects/README.md

 An example would be the DirectX programs, where the DirectXFramework.h/.cpp files and OpenGL header and source files.
-These were basic templates, but over time I modified them to suitt he needs of the programs I was creating.
+These were basic templates, but over time I modified them to suit the needs of the programs I was creating, along with some playful experimintation.
 The templates merely offered me a "window" to show and display, and a basic Windows Message loop to utilize.
 All other aspects were written out as course work for the class, where we later built upon each aspect, and over time created a game or demo project specializing in specific features.

+Note: The use of .txt files for the Pong game were uploaded as the original .cpp and .h files were lost.
+I had them uploaded on my Dropbox account long ago, so I decided to pull them out and use them as .txt file here.
+There are no textures with these files unfortunately, but it was just a 2D pong game, and my first experiment with DirectX.